SKroell/SEA2022/README.md

 This will automatically start a browser on localhost:3000.

-If you don’t have npm already, you will need to do the following steps before doing ``npm start” the first time:
+If you don’t have npm already, you will need to do the following steps before doing ”npm start” the first time:

 1. Download and install node.js from https://nodejs.org